 Have you heard the one about the monk, the neuroscientist, and the tax-evading poet?

 The Dalai Lama was in Washington, DC a few days ago, meeting with world-class neuroscientists, national leaders and policy-makers on education, and advanced contemplatives, one of whom has been dubbed the Happiest Man in the World.
-And I got to watch.
+And I got to be there.

 Admittedly, I attended with an agenda: to get the scoop on the latest findings and the future of mindfulness meditation and its impact on the brain.